theogroup/ogroup.net/src/_drafts/clutch-2019.md

   - Press
 image: /uploads/app-cloudcannon-8.jpg
 description: >-
-  Clutch identified more than 400 business-to-business (B2B) service providers as industry leaders in New York City, based on their portfolios of work and past clientele, market presence, th
+  Clutch identified more than 400 agencies as industry leaders in New York City, based on their portfolios of work and past clientele, market presence, thought leadership, and client feedback.
 intro_markdown: >-
   **WASHINGTON, DC, February 25, 2019**&nbsp;– Clutch.co, the leading B2B
   ratings and reviews platform, released their annual list of the top agencies in New York City today.

-  The 401 companies included in the list excel in their respective fields by providing outstanding customer service, communication, industry expertise, and results.
+  Clutch identified agency industry leaders in New York City, based on their portfolios of work and past clientele, market presence, thought leadership, and client feedback.

   Clutch Senior Business Analyst Sara Philibotte noted the competitive nature of